I have transactions on my account that I did not authorize. What should I do?

 If there are no unauthorized transactions, a Member Service Consultant will order another card for you, you will receive your new debit card in 7-10 business days.
 You may stop by any of our locations to have a new debit card issued immediately.

 If there are unauthorized transactions on your account, please complete the following steps:

 - File a police report in the city where the theft occurred.
 Keep the report accessible since the report number is used when processing possibly stolen cards.

 - Contact the company or merchant where the unauthorized transactions occurred.
-Keep detailed notes regarding your conversation including how the transaction was processed, the name of the person you contacted, if the transaction was processed in-person, on the internet or over the phone.
+Keep detailed notes regarding your conversation including how the transaction was processed and the name of the person you contacted.

 - Call (888) 918-7313 to file a fraud claim on the unauthorized transactions.

 - You will receive an Affidavit of Fraud and Forgery in the mail that must be completed, signed and returned.